 17. Canal Street, the iconic road where Mardi Gras revelers throw beads and enjoy the lack of open container laws, was named after a project that never happened.
 An actual canal was supposed to be dug, connecting the Mississippi River to Lake Pontchartrain.

 18. The town of Gibsland is home to a Bonnie and Clyde museum, managed by the son of one of the men who killed the infamous duo during a shootout.
-(Bonnie Parker and Clyde Barrow were killed about eight miles south of Gibsland.)
+(Bonnie Parker and Clyde Barrow were killed about eight miles south of Gibsland.)19.

-19. The official state bear of Louisiana, the Louisiana black bear, is endangered.
-There are about 600 of the bears left, and while some experts say that there is no danger that the bears will be extinct in the next century, most would like to see the population grow substantially.
+, and while some experts say that there is no danger that the bears will be extinct in the next century, most would like to see the population grow substantially.

 20. The capital of Louisiana, Baton Rouge, supposedly got its name (which translates to "red stick") in 1699.
 French explorer Pierre Le Moyne d'Iberville wrote that he saw a pole covered in animal blood along a Mississippi River bluff.
 The pole served as a marker signifying the division of land between the Bayougoula and Houmas Indian tribes.